Table of Contents

-Frontend testing is an essential aspect of modern web development, ensuring that applications perform as expected across various browsers and devices.
-This guide covers everything you need to know about frontend testing, from its importance to the tools and strategies you can use to implement it effectively.
+Frontend testing is an essential aspect of modern web development, helping teams verify that applications behave as expected across browsers, devices, and user scenarios.
+This guide covers the main frontend testing categories, common tools, and practical planning steps you can use to build a healthier test suite.

 Why is Frontend Testing Important?